semnil/tfdiagrams/README.md

 ### Flags

 **-T***format*
 Set output language to one of the supported formats.
-By default, attributed dot is produced.
+By default, png image is produced.

 **-o***outfile*
 Write output to file outfile.